samgermain/freqtrade-ec2-instructions/README.md

 Freqtrade is now running in the background and you can `exit` out of your connection, close your terminal, turn off your computer, and freqtrade will still be running.

 If you want to check the console output of your execution of freqtrade, you can reconnect to your VM and run `screen -r` to open your execution in the foreground.

-Once you are done checking it, press ctrl+d followed by ctrl+a
+Once you are done checking it, press ctrl+d followed by ctrl+a to move the process back to the background